libretime/libretime/docs/contributor-manual/development-workflows.md

 ├── playout       # The LibreTime Playout service
-├── shared        # A shared library using by our python based services ├── tools         # Set of tools used to maintain the project ├── website       # Website repository that is cloned when developing the documentation └── worker        # The LibreTime Worker service
+├── shared        # A shared library using by our python based services ├── tools         # Set of tools used to maintain the project └── website       # Website repository that is cloned when developing the documentation
 ```

 For example, to lint and test the `analyzer` service, you can run the commands: